-Neighborhood Revitalization has been key to Habitat’s efforts in Southwest Montana, starting with the once-daunting Central Butte Neighborhood.
+Neighborhood Revitalization has proven to be key to Habitat’s efforts in SWMT, starting with the once-daunting Central Butte Neighborhood.
 By making a commitment to concentrate available resources in this 67-block neighborhood that was home to both high schools, for the first 18 years of the affiliate’s operation, the partnership homes created a new face for the neighborhood.
-More than 40 new homes were built as in-fill construction on vacant properties that were highly damaged or the prior home of demolished properties.
-This represented more than $3.5 million in investment, in a place where the last new home had been built in the 1930s.
+Habitat built more than 40 new homes as in-fill construction on highly damaged, vacant properties.
+At that time, this project represented more than $3.5 million in investment.
+An investment in a community where the last new home had been built in the 1930s.

-These homes resulted in hundreds of existing homes being invested in by surrounding residents who now felt encouraged to make a difference, too.
+The building of these homes led to hundreds of existing homes being invested in by surrounding residents who now felt encouraged to make a difference, too.
 This ripple effect has the ability to lead to a revitalization of a full town.
 Rejuvenating a neighborhood produces hope in a city, which can lead to much bigger improvements.